nextflow-io/training/docs/nf_template/4_pipeline.md

 ## Bump your pipeline version

+Having a universal way of versioning the development projects is the best way to track what is going on with the software as new features are added.
+This problem can be solved by following semantic versioning rules: `[major].[minor].[patch]`

+For example, starting with with a release version `1.4.3`, bumping the version to:

+-   `1.4.4` would be a patch release for minor things such as fixing bugs.
+-   `1.5` would be a minor release, for example adding some new features.
+-   `2.0` would correspond to the major release where results would no longer be backwards compatible.

 The pipeline version number is mentioned in a lot of different places in nf-core pipelines.
 The `nf-core bump-version` command updates the version for you automatically, so that you don't accidentally miss any.
 It can be used for each pipeline release, and again for the next development version after release.

 ```bash